luckyaisystems/communication-os/index.md

 Welcome to the official documentation site for the Communication Operating System (OS).
 This is a personal framework I built to improve clarity, structure, and discipline in my writing and communication.
 The terminology used throughout this site (modules, compiler, kernel, etc.) is metaphorical and not literal software architecture.
 It serves as a structured way for me to think about how I analyze, refine, and present information.
+The purpose of the OS is not to produce more documentation.
+The purpose of the OS is to improve the quality of future decisions.

 This site contains: